anno4j/anno4j/README.md

 ### Create and Save Annotations

 Anno4j uses [AliBaba](https://bitbucket.org/openrdf/alibaba/) to provide an easy way to create RDF by simply annotating Java interfaces with the *@IRI* Java annotation.
-To indicate for example that a given interface is a *Annotation* you need to add "@Iri(OADM.ANNOTAION)" directly above the class declaration.
+To indicate for example that a given interface is an *Annotation* you need to add "@Iri(OADM.ANNOTAION)" directly above the class declaration.

 ```java
 	@Iri(OADM.ANNOTATION)